wmeints/ml-quickstart-guide/README.md

 Please navigate to the folder `labs` to find the labs for this course.
 We've split the labs into various subfolders that match the hours in the table of contents above.

+# For the trainer

+This course uses `reveal.js` through the `revelation` python package.
+You can use the <kbd>S</kbd> in any presentation to pull up the speaker notes.

+Every slide deck takes 60 minutes to work through.
+A pacing timer is included so you have an idea how fast you're going to through the materials.